Cefucr/Color_Detection/README.md

 # Color_Detection
-Detects colored object (currently red,green,yellow and blue) you may need to adjust color values for lighting
+Detects colored object using a webcam (currently red,green,yellow and blue) you may need to adjust color values for lighting